tinygo-org/tinygo-site/content/microcontrollers/nrf52840-mdk.md

 weight: 3
 ---

-The [nRF52840-MDK](https://wiki.makerdiary.com/nrf52840-mdk/) is an open-source, micro development kit for IoT applications based on the Nordic Semiconductor [nRF52840](https://www.nordicsemi.com/eng/Products/nRF52840) SoC chip.
+The [nRF52840-MDK](https://wiki.makerdiary.com/nrf52840-mdk/) (not to be confused with its sibling, the [nRF52840-MDK-USB-Dongle](https://wiki.makerdiary.com/nrf52840-mdk-usb-dongle/)) is an open-source, micro development kit for IoT applications based on the Nordic Semiconductor [nRF52840](https://www.nordicsemi.com/eng/Products/nRF52840) SoC chip.

 ## Interfaces